In This Apportionment Lottery, the House Always Wins: Other Applications of Cumulative Rounding

 These serious concerns could be resolved by using cumulative rounding to implement the weighted lotteries.
 Specifically, we would again construct a star graph with a special node $a$ and one node $b_i$ for each state $i$, setting $T$ to the desired number of consecutive lotteries.
-For each $1 \leq t \leq T$, each edge $\{a, b_i\}$ would be weighted by $\frac{15 \, w_i}{\sum_{j \in N} w_j}$ where $w_j$ is state $j$'s degressive weight.\footnote{This assumes that each state's weight is at most $1/15 \, \sum_{j \in N} w_j$, which is in fact not the case for the largest member states~\citep{BHJ13}.
-Therefore, proportionality to the weights is incompatible with \citeauthor{BH09}'s requirement that each state may not send more than a single commissioner.
-To obtain proportionality, there are three solutions: increasing the number of commissioners, allowing a state to receive multiple commissioners (which can be expressed in cumulative rounding by splitting the state into multiple copies), or adjusting the weights.
-If desired, cumulative rounding can accommodate weights that change across lotteries according to population projections, which \citeauthor{BHJ13} do for some of their experiments.} Degree preservation on $a$ would ensure that in each lottery $t$, exactly 15 distinct states are selected.
+For each $1 \leq t \leq T$, each edge $\{a, b_i\}$ would be weighted by $\frac{15 \, w_i}{\sum_{j \in N} w_j}$ where $w_j$ is state $j$'s degressive weight.
+Degree preservation on $a$ would ensure that in each lottery $t$, exactly 15 distinct states are selected.
 By marginal distribution, the selection probabilities would be exactly proportional to the degressive weights, resolving issue~(1).
 Furthermore, cumulative degree preservation on the state nodes would eliminate issue~(2).
 If we take the effective selection probabilities of \citet{BHJ13} as the states' weights, even the smallest states $i$ would have an edge weight $w_{\{a,b_i\}}^t \approx 0.187$.
 Then, cumulative quota prevents any state from getting rounded down in $11 = \lceil 2 / 0.187 \rceil$ consecutive lotteries: Indeed, fixing any $0 \leq t_0 \leq T - 11$,

 which means that state $i$ must have been selected at least once between time $t_0 + 1$ and $t_0 + 11$.
 In political terms, this means that 55, not 150, years would be enough to \emph{deterministically} ensure that each member state send a commissioner at least once in this period.